Trista0823/Stock-Prediction-with-CNN-LSTM-Model/README.md

-# Stock-Prediction-with-CNN-LSTM-Model-
+# Stock-Prediction-with-CNN-LSTM-Model

 Combining the advantages of feature extraction of CNN model and sequence data analysis of LSTM model, this project applies the combined model CNN-LSTM to financial time series analysis and uses historical trading day data to predict the closing point of the next day.

-At the same time, this project also conduc that the proposed CNN-LSTM model has certain advantages in prediction accuracy compared with the single-structure CNN model, LSTM model and ANN model.
+At the same time, this project confirmed CNN-LSTM model has certain advantages in prediction accuracy compared with the single-structure CNN model, LSTM model and ANN model.

 ---------